Home Office Guide: Everything you need to know about working from home!

 Disadvantages

-- Increased effort for organisation
+- Increased effort for organization

 - Reduced working time control